Position Statements of the Illinois Association of School Boards

-The Illinois Association of School Boards shall work with the National School Boards Association and other coalitions to defeat any legislation or regulation that would eliminate the federal income tax deduction for state and local taxes.
-(Adopted 1985)
+The Illinois Association of School Boards shall work with state and federal organizations to defeat any legislation or regulation that would eliminate the federal income tax deduction for state and local taxes.
+(Adopted 1985; Amended 2022)

 The Illinois Association of School Boards shall urge Congress and the Federal Communications Commission to continue to support discount programs, including but not limited to the “E-Rate” program created in the Telecommunications Act of 1996, to provide affordable Internet access, distance-learning, and other educational programs for school districts and libraries.
 (Adopted 1998)

-The Illinois Association of School Boards shall support legislation to require that non-public schools receiving the benefit of public funds or services, submit to the Illinois State Board of Education an annual report including the names, ages and addresses of all students enrolled in their schools.
+The Illinois Association of School Boards shall support legislation to require that non-public schools receiving the benefit of public funds or services, submit to the Illinois State Board of Education an annual report including the names, ages, and addresses of all students enrolled in their schools.
+(Adopted 1980)

 3.01 BOARD MEMBER INVOLVEMENT

 The Illinois Association of School Boards shall continue its legislative involvement and encourage increased legislative activity by local school board members at the district, division, and state levels while providing leadership in guiding those board members in their efforts to seek public support of legislation essential to good school government.
 (Portions Adopted 1974, 1981; Amended 1988; Reaffirmed 2006)